Li Shufu

-Li Shufu (李书福 (李書福, Lǐ Shūfú); born 25 June 1963) is a Chinese billionaire entrepreneur.
+Eric Li Shufu (李书福 (李書福, Lǐ Shūfú); born 25 June 1963) is a Chinese billionaire entrepreneur.
 He is the founder and chairman of Geely.

 Early life

 Li Shufu was born in Taizhou, Zhejiang.
-He earned a master's degree from Yanshan University.
+He has a master's degree from Yanshan University.

 Career

-Li founded Geely in November 1986, now the second largest private automobile manufacturer in China.
+Li founded Geely in November 1986; it is now the second-largest private automobile manufacturer in China.

 On 28 March 2010, Geely signed a deal worth US$1.8 billion to buy Swedish automobile manufacturer Volvo Cars from American automobile manufacturer Ford Motor Company.
 It was the largest foreign purchase by a Chinese car manufacturer.
 Along with $900m of working capital from Geely and a commitment to build a Volvo factory in China, Li had a target of driving sales to 600,000 by 2015 in the domestic market.

 In 2013, Hurun Report ranked Li the 63rd richest person in mainland China, with a net worth of US$2.6 billion.

-Li announced in November 2018 that he has entered into an agreement with the China Aerospace Science and Industry Corp. to build a new line of supersonic bullet trains.
+Li announced in November 2018 that he had entered into an agreement with the China Aerospace Science and Industry Corp. to build a new line of supersonic bullet trains.
 The plan is for the trains to run using newly developed technology.
 Li said, "Core technology can't be bought.
 The more you use others' technology, the more reliant you become.
 We have to innovate on our own.
 The journey will be tough but the prospects are promising."

-In 2018, according to the Financial Times, Li has become Daimler's largest shareholder, with a 9.7% stake in the German automaker.
+In 2018, according to the Financial Times, Li became Daimler's largest shareholder, with a 9.7% stake in the German automaker.

-In March 2020, Li was in talks with Volvo Cars to merge with Geely in his move to create a global automaker.
-Both Volvo and Geely are owned by Li's investment fund Zhejiang Geely Holding Group, but are being operated as separate entities.
+In March 2020, Li was in talks to merge Volvo with Geely in a move to create a global automaker.
+Both Volvo and Geely were owned by Li's investment fund Zhejiang Geely Holding Group, but operated as separate entities.

 In September 2022, Shufu's group acquired a 7.6% stake in Aston Martin.

-Football sponsorship

-Geely Group sponsored China's Jia B League team Guangzhou F.C. in 2001.
-However, after the 2001 China Jia B League Match Fixing, at the end of the season, Li ended his involvement in football sponsorship and was quoted as saying, "We won't come back until the Chinese football environment gets better."
+In May 2023, Geely increased its stake to 17%, becoming the third-largest shareholder.